gfaraj/super-bot/README.md

 ## Slack Client

-The Slack client is built using [https://www.npmjs.com/package/botkit](Botkit) version 0.7.0.
+The Slack client is built using [Botkit](https://www.npmjs.com/package/botkit) version 0.7.0.
 It's not using the latest version of Botkit (v4 at the time of this writing) because it doesn't support the RTM API, and this is needed if you can't expose a public endpoint for Slack to push new messages.
 Currently, the Slack client only supports text messages.
-Support for images and other more advanced features are under construction.
+Support for images and other more advanced features is under construction.

 # Disclaimer